top of page

 He suffered under Pontius Pilate,

-under the weight of empire and authoritarian power,
+beneath the violence of empire and authoritarian power

 was crucified, died, and was buried.